 Will require the endorsement of a qualified Club Coach/Team Leader that the Junior paddler:

-● Has paddled a minimum of 25 miles (continuous) or raced on similar water to DW (canal and open moving water) in last 3 months.
+● Has paddled a minimum of 25 miles (continuous) or raced on similar water to DW (canal and open moving water) in last 3 months, OR

 Statements of paddler ability will be reviewed by the DW Organisation.
-Competitors may be required to provide further proof or validation at the request of the Race Organisation, prior ot entry being confirmed.
+Competitors may be required to provide further proof or validation at the request of the Race Organisation, prior to entry being confirmed.